Carlsen–Niemann controversy: Players and commentators

 Two days after the game, French grandmaster Maxime Vachier-Lagrave, a participant in the 2022 Sinquefield Cup and the reigning World Blitz Champion, expressed concern that the developing drama was becoming a "witch hunt".
 He did not think that Niemann had cheated.
 Laurent Fressinet, second of Carlsen in all his World Chess Championship matches, revealed "Few months ago, I met Hans in Paris, MVL was playing a blitz match with him, it was very close and MVL won in armageddon.
 Then, he played with Jules Moussard, I can tell you he would kick our arse in blitz without any problems that's for sure."

-After the event, Ian Nepomniachtchi commented that he had asked the St. Louis organisers for additional anti-cheating measures once he heard Niemann would be playing in the event.
+After the event, Ian Nepomniachtchi commented that he had asked the St. Louis organizers for additional anti-cheating measures once he heard Niemann would be playing in the event.
 Fabiano Caruana mentioned that Carlsen was already "upset" about Niemann's inclusion and had considered leaving before the tournament began.
 This was later confirmed by Carlsen in a statement released September 26.
 Christopher Yoo called for more accountability for Niemann's past actions.

 Many members of the chess community expressed their views after Carlsen released his statement.
 Some who expressed their support for Carlsen were Nakamura, Romain Édouard, R. B. Ramesh, Srinath Narayanan, and Andrew Tang, who praised him for taking a principled stance and forcing a public discussion on cheating in chess.

 Others were more critical of Carlsen's handling of the matter.
 Maurice Ashley, Daniel King, and Ben Finegold questioned his need for Niemann's permission if he did have evidence, and criticized him for dropping insinuations without providing any evidence.
 Raymond Keene stated that Niemann could seek legal counsel, citing Nona Gaprindashvili's Netflix defamation case.
 Sergey Karjakin criticized current anti-cheat measures but maintained that no proof so far had been established against Niemann.
 Garry Kasparov said he understood Carlsen's "frustration", but that leaving the Sinquefield Cup was unacceptable without any evidence of Niemann cheating.
 Dutch chess commentator Tim Krabbé published a satirical comment "Carlsen caught at cheating", foiling Carlsen's statement "I had the impression that he wasn't tense or even fully concentrating on the game" with a photo of Carlsen in a nap-like relaxing pose at the board.

 Viswanathan Anand, speaking about the controversy, said that the moves of the game did not suggest to him that Niemann was cheating, that he keeps an open mind, that he does not make claims he cannot prove, and that proof of cheating will be difficult if not impossible to produce.
 He asked, "I don't know, am I naïve, or are my colleagues paranoid?"

 Many called on FIDE to investigate the controversy.
 Nakamura and Daniel Naroditsky commented that there should be clear agreements among online platforms and FIDE on the subject of cheating.
 Leonard Barden, The Guardians chess columnist, asked FIDE to act.
 Nigel Davies criticized Carlsen for not releasing evidence, and called for the FIDE Ethics Commission to step in.